benjbuch/octo_waffle/part_01-basic_interactions.md

 > Beware that you might unintentionally **overwrite built-in objects**
 > such as `mean`, `data`, `df` etc. When in doubt, check the help to see
 > if the name is already in use.
 RStudio will show you a list of all
-> currently loaded object and function names starting with the word you
+> currently known objects and functions that start with the characters
-> typed when you hit the tab key.
+> you just typed, when you hit the ‘tab’ key.

-In practice, you want your object names to be explicit and not too long.
+Although there is no restriction in the length of object names, in practice, you want your object names to be explicit and not too long.

 ``` r
 N_Avogrado = 6.022e23 # we cannot use NA as name!